LLVIP: A Visible-infrared Paired Dataset for Low-light Vision: The LLVIP Dataset

 We propose LLVIP, a visible-infrared paired dataset for low-light Vision.
 In this section, we will talk about how we collect, select, register and annotate images, and then analyze the advantages, disadvantages and application scenarios of the dataset.

 \paragraph{Image capture.} The camera equipment we use is HIKVISION DS-2TD8166BJZFY-75H2F/V2, a binocular camera platform that consist of a visible light camera and a infrared camera.
+The working wavelength for the thermal infrared camera is 8$\sim$14um.
 We capture images containing many pedestrians and cyclists from different locations on the street between 6 and 10 o'clock in the evening.

 After time alignment and manual filtering, time-synchronized and high-quality image pairs containing pedestrians are selected.
-So far, we have collected 16836 pairs of visible-infrared images from 26 different locations.
-Each of the 16836 pairs of images contains pedestrians.
+So far, we have collected 15488 pairs of visible-infrared images from 26 different locations.
+Each of the 15488 pairs of images contains pedestrians.

 \paragraph{Registration.} Although visible light images and infrared images are shot by a binocular camera, they are not aligned due to the different field sizes of different sensor cameras.
 We clipped and registered visible-infrared image pairs so that they have exactly the same field of vision and the same image size.
 For this multi-modal image registration task, it is difficult to just apply automatic detection registration methods, so we chose a semi-manual method.
 We first manually select several pairs of points that need to be aligned between the two images, then calculate the projection transformation to deform the infrared image, and finally cut out to get the registered image pairs.
 Fig.~\ref{fig-VID}(b)(c) shows the comparison of visible-infrared images before and after registration.
 We also provide unregistered image pairs for researchers to study visible and infrared image registration. \paragraph{Annotations.} One of the difficulties in low-light pedestrian detection is image labeling, because human eyes can hardly distinguish human bodies and mark the bounding boxes accurately in images.
 We propose a method to label low-light visible images by using of infrared images.
 Firstly, we label pedestrians on infrared images where pedestrians are obvious.
 Then because the visible image and the infrared image are aligned, the annotations can be copied directly to the visible image.
 We labeled all the image pairs of our dataset in this way.